elephantrobotics/mycobot_docs/mycobot_280_M5(2023)en/3-FunctionsAndApplications/6.developmentGuide/ROS/README.md

 - myCobot 280 Jetson Nano
 - myCobot 280 for Arduino <br>

-- myCobot 320
-- myCobot 320 M5
-- myCobot 320 PI <br>

-- myPalletizer 260
-- myPalletizer 260 M5
-- myPalletizer 260 PI <br>

-- myCobot PRO 600 <br>

-- mechArm-270
-- mechArm-270 PI
-- mechArm-270 M5

 **Prerequisites:**

 - **M5** series version, **M5Stack-basic** burn **miniRobot** at the bottom, select **Transponder** function, **ATOM** burn the latest version of **atomMain** at the end (factory default burned)

-- **Pi \ jetsonnano** series, **ATOM** burn the latest version of **atomMain** (factory default burned)

 **Device description:**

-- Among the above devices, myCobot 280-Pi, myCobot 280-JetsonNano, myCobot 320-Pi, mechArm-270 PI and other versions come with Ubuntu (V-18.04) system, which has built-in development environment, so there is no need to build and manage, just use it directly.

 - myCobot 280-M5, myCobot 320-M5, myCobot 280-Arduino, myPalletizer 260, mechArm-270-M5 and other versions need to build an environment for use, but in ROS/ROS2, you only need to build a ROS environment or a ROS2 environment.